typhoonworks/lotus/guides/installation.md

 - Elixir 1.16 or later
 - OTP 25 or later
-- An Ecto-based application with PostgreSQL (MySQL and SQLite support coming soon)
+- An Ecto-based application with PostgreSQL or SQLite

 ## Step 1: Add Dependency